proxmox/proxmox-backup/docs/glossary.rst

       A Container is an isolated user space.
 Programs runs directly on the hosts kernel, but with limited access to the host resources.

+   Datastore

+      A place to store backups.
+The current implemenation is file-system based, so this refers to a directory containing the backup data.

    `Rust`_

       Rust is a new, fast and memory-efficient system programming